awslabs/Renate/README.rst

     * `Train a ResNet on SageMaker <https://renate.readthedocs.io/en/latest/examples/train_classifier_sagemaker.html>`_
 * `Documentation website with API doc and examples <https://renate.readthedocs.io>`_
 * `List of the supported algorithms <https://renate.readthedocs.io/en/latest/getting_started/supported_algorithms.html>`_
-* `How to run continula learning experiments using Renate <https://renate.readthedocs.io/en/latest/benchmarking/index.html>`_
+* `How to run continual learning experiments using Renate <https://renate.readthedocs.io/en/latest/benchmarking/index.html>`_
 * `Guidelines for Contributors <https://github.com/awslabs/renate/tree/master/CONTRIBUTING.md>`_

 If you did not find what you were looking for, open an `issue <https://github.com/awslabs/Renate/issues/new>`_ and